vsapy/DTIN07/README.md

     4. jupyter notebook (start jupyter)
     5. Navigate to the notebook
     6. When starting the notebook for the first time selct your env as the kernel.
-       If you fail to do this the jupyter will likely not be able to find the brain2 modules.
+       If you fail to do this jupyter will likely not be able to find the brian2 modules.
        This can be fixed using the jupyter menu: kernel->change kernel.